 Training:

 A total of 45 community members, village health workers and community nurses from the Casamance region, were selected by the Bignona cataract surgeon to be trained.
-Training took place between 7th-11th December 2009 and consisted of trachoma grading based on the WHO simplified grading system (Thylefors et al., 1987) (practised every day using projected photographs), visual acuity measurement using Snellen E-charts, survey methods, field practice, and form filling.
-On the final day, the trainees were formally tested for trachoma grading and form filling.
+Training took place between 7th-11th December 2009 and encompassed trachoma grading based on the WHO simplified grading system (Thylefors et al., 1987) (practised every day using projected photographs), visual acuity measurement using Snellen E-charts, survey methods, field practice, and form filling.
+On the final day, the trainees were formally tested for trachoma grading and form filling skill.
 Only those achieving a trachoma grading kappa score of ≥0.6 were certified to perform trachoma grading for the survey.

 Survey: